 But times have changed.
 Not many of us have the luxury our grandparents or even parents had back then.
 It’s hard enough to survive on two working salaries, let alone one.
 Having two working parents in the house means less time to plan what you’re cooking for dinner.
 Chances are, you’re either ordering out a lot or eating dinner very late.
 Parents these days need as much help as they can get.
 And it’s not for lack of hard work, it’s because the system is broken.

 Enter The Skinny Guinea.
 What’s great is that I DO have the time to plan what I’m cooking for dinner and I want to help you do the same!
-On this site, not only will you find FAST, healthier family meals but you’ll also find a weekly menu that you can cook along with for the upcoming week!
-Some of these recipes are my own, some I’ve found online, ‘healthier’ed them up and shared!
+On this site, not only will you find FAST, healthier family meals (while staying true to my Italian American roots) but you’ll also find a weekly newsletter where you can sign up and get recipes in your inbox to help you prepare for the upcoming week!
+Sign up for it here.

 Feel free to contact me at any time with questions, comments or suggestions using this link.
 I'm always looking to make this recipe site better, so I welcome all feedback.
 Hope you enjoy the site and thanks for stopping by…Buon Appetito!